 “A written plan describing the special education program and/or services required by a particular student, based on a thorough assessment of the student’s strengths and needs that affect the student’s ability to learn and demonstrate learning.”

 We have a son with an IEP specific to the fact that he has ADHD and Generalized Anxiety Disorder, and a daughter with an IEP that addresses her Obsessive Compulsive Disorder and the Generalized Anxiety that accompanies it.
-Both children have struggled in a traditional school environment for their own unique reasons and we have been facing September with those IEP documents in hand for many years now.
+Both children have struggled in a traditional school environment for their own unique reasons and we have been going back to school with an IEP (documents in hand) for many years now.

 If you’re in the same boat, here are some strategies to help you enter the new school year with a positive relationship with their teachers, so your kids can have a successful year: